 Faro is also the best location from which to explore Ria Formosa Natural Park, a tranquil natural escape from the touristic beach resorts of the Algarve.
 As the largest city, Faro has more accommodation options and travellers looking for a budget-friendly hostel or hotel will easily find something to suite their tastes.

-Best places to stay in Faro
+Where to stay in Faro Portugal

 Tavira – Where to stay in Algarve for couples